 Regardless of how well you know the different programming languages and their uses, you can find the perfect language to learn with a few simple steps.

 You don’t have to waste you valuable time on pondering over your first programming language when you are new to tech.
 Instead, you can use an easy step-by-step method for finding the perfect language and start learning it today.

-In today’s post, I’m going to walk you through a few simple steps that will help you make the right choice.
-You can take advantage of these tips right away and find your first programming language more easily.
+In today’s post, I’m going to walk you through a handful of quick steps that will help you make the right choice.

 Here are a few related articles you may want to read, too:

-- The Best Websites to Learn Programming in 2019
+- 25 Best Websites to Learn Programming (With No Experience)

 - Why Should You Learn To Code?
 12 Benefits from Learning Programming